 If possible, we recommend beginning your marketing campaign 1-2 weeks before the auction opens for bidding, in order to amass excitement and as many registrations as possible.

-Creating and sharing a Comms Pack with auction collaborators (e.g. participating artists) is a helpful way to share all the important information, along with suggestions on when to post.
+Creating and sharing a Comms Pack with auction collaborators (e.g. participating artists or donors) is a helpful way to share all the important information, along with suggestions on when to post.

 Download our free Comms Pack Template here.